cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/vlm-tutorial-car-damage-verfication/setup-guide.md

-# VLM Tutorial - Car Verification Setup Guide
+# VLM Workbook - Car Verification

-!!! info "About this guide"
+!!! info "About this workbook"
-    This step-by-step tutorial will walk you through testing the AI car verification demo using OVHcloud's Vision Language Models.
+    This comprehensive workbook will walk you through testing the AI car verification demo using OVHcloud's Vision Language Models.
 Follow each step carefully to explore AI vision capabilities.

 ## Prerequisites